Israel Jacob Kligler: Aliyah to Palestine

 In his youth, Kligler had joined the Zionist movement in the USA.
 Many years later, he wrote after the death of US Supreme Court Judge Louis D Brandeis:

 "The Jewish youth in 1910 considered Brandeis as a hero, someone whom we admired and worked for.
 When we had learned that he had accepted to head the Zionist Federation in the United States, we, the Zionist pupils, were extremely enthusiastic.
-The fact that a man who symbolised the finer side of life in the USA was eager to share his destiny with his people; it was like a dream that became a reality".
+The fact that a man who symbolised the finer side of life in the USA was eager to share his destiny with his people; it was like a dream that became a reality."

-Towards the end of World War 1, Henrietta Szold and the Hadassah organization established the "American Zionist Medical Unit" (AZMU).
+Towards the end of World War I, Henrietta Szold and the Hadassah organization established the "American Zionist Medical Unit" (AZMU).
 Kligler, who had dreamt for a long time of making 'Aliyah', wanted to be in the first professional medical health group that arrived in Palestine in July 1918, to help the Jews after the misery experienced during the war.
-But Miss Szold and Simon Flexner, the first director of the Rockefeller Institute for Medical Research (1901-1935), convinced Kligler to stay at the Rockefeller Institute to gain experience and training for the tasks that awaited him in Eretz Israel.
-Based on his personal correspondence, after returning from South America Kligler wrote to Miss Szold on 20 July 1920: "I believe I am ready now" (Figure 1).
+Szold and Simon Flexner, the first director of the Rockefeller Institute for Medical Research (1901–1935), convinced Kligler to stay at the Rockefeller Institute to gain experience and training for the tasks that awaited him in Eretz Israel.
+Based on his personal correspondence, after returning from South America Kligler wrote to Szold on 20 July 1920: "I believe I am ready now."

-At the end of October 1920, a party was held at the Rockefeller Institute, to which the heads, managers and researchers came to say goodbye to a highly promising young researcher, who was about to leave for a remote, desolate country, where scientific work had hardly taken place.
+At the end of October 1920, a party was held at the Rockefeller Institute, to which the heads, managers and researchers came to say goodbye to a highly promising young researcher, who was about to leave for a remote country where scientific work had hardly taken place.
 In January 1921, Kligler arrived in the Holy Land, and began working as a manager of the laboratories of the Hadassah Hospital in Jerusalem, located then in Prophets Street.